rethinkdb/rethinkdb/test/rql_test/README.md

 ### Dependencies

-Rethinkdb needs to have `./configure` run, and been built before these tests will work.
+Rethinkdb needs to have `./configure` run, been built, and `pip install PyYAML` has to be run before these tests will work.
 Additionally, the javascript tests require that both node.js and the mocha test framework be installed.

 ```